gabrielvanderlei/openai-agent-examples/README.md

 # openai-agent-examples

 This repository contains practical examples of how to use the OpenAI Agents library to create and orchestrate AI agents.
+All introduction examples are from the Official OpenAI documentation.
+The simple chat is an example on how to use these concepts together.

 ## Useful Documentation